 A gas truck explosion in Haiti has killed 62 people and injured dozens more.

-After spectators swarmed the vehicle to collect spilled fuel — a precious commodity in a country plagued by acute fuel shortages — a massive gas truck explosion killed at least 62 people in Haiti on Tuesday.
+After spectators crowded the vehicle to collect spilled fuel — a precious commodity in a country plagued by acute shortages — a massive gas truck explosion killed at least 62 people in Haiti on Tuesday.

 The explosion in Cap-Haitien, Haiti’s second city, is the latest calamity to strike the impoverished Caribbean nation, which is riven by gang violence and governmental gridlock.